tonyjohnston/swift-phpRunner/README.md

 Now the `example.php` file will run with the configuration set in the `php.ini` file located here: `/etc/php-alt/`

 #### So:
+Add your custom php.ini to your Xcode project.

 Add `-c` to the `NSTask` arguments list:
 > `arguments.append("-c")`

+Then add the path to php.ini within your bundle to the arguments list (arguments are added to the command in order):
+> `arguments.append( Bundle.main.path(forResource: "php",ofType:"ini" ))`

 ### Additional functionality.